SoftEng-HEIGVD/Teaching-HEIGVD-AIT-2019-Labo-Load-Balancing/README.md

 └── tester.jmx
 ```

-We gonna creates three docker containers.
+We are going to create three docker containers.
 One contains HAProxy, the other two contain each a sample
 web application.

 The containers with the web application stand for two web servers that